Fully updated in October 2023

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.

-What is the 2024 Date for Dominica’s Carnival?
+What is the 2025 Date for Dominica’s Carnival?

 The carnival takes place on the Monday and Tuesday before Ash Wednesday, which falls sometime between mid-February and early March.
 The main party usually takes place on Tuesday.

-The date for 2024 is 12th and 13th February.
+The date for 2025 is 3rd and 4th March.
 Future dates and current information can be found here.

-Where to celebrate the Carnival in Dominica?
+Where to Celebrate the Carnival in Dominica?

 The festivities take place in the old town of Roseau, Dominica’s pretty capital.
 There might be smaller parties in other towns, but this is where the main action happens.
 The colourful wooden houses and cute alleyways of the historic French Quarter form an ideal background for the festivities of the Real Mas.